ClustSIGNAL tutorial

 widths = c(2, 3))

 The spatial location (A) and entropy distribution (B) of the clusters provide spatial context of the cells and their neighbourhoods, as well as the compositions of the neighbourhoods.
-For example, the low entropy of cluster 4 indicates that the cells in this cluster are generally found in more homogeneous space, whereas the high entropy of cluster 7 cells indicates that they belong to regions with more cell diversity.
+For example, the low entropy of cluster 4 indicates that the cells in this cluster are generally found in space that is more homogeneous, whereas the high entropy of cluster 7 cells indicates that they belong to regions that might have more cell diversity.
 This can also be visualized in the spatial plot.

 Cluster metrics

-We assess the clustering efficiency of clustSIGNAL using the commonly used clustering metrics ARI, NMI, and silhouette width.
-ARI and NMI are usable only when prior cell annotation information is available, and assume that this cell annotation is ground truth.
-Here, ARI and NMI measure the similarity or agreement (respectively) between cluster labels obtained from clustSIGNAL and manual cell annotation labels.
-On the contrary, silhouette width is reference-free and evaluates how well a cell fits within its assigned cluster compared to other clusters.
+We assess the clustering efficiency of ClustSIGNAL using the commonly used clustering metrics ARI and NMI.
+ARI and NMI are usable only when prior cell annotation information is available, and assume that this cell annotation is the ground truth.
+Here, ARI and NMI measure the similarity or agreement (respectively) between cluster labels obtained from ClustSIGNAL and manual cell annotation labels.

 Entropy spread and distribution